thunderbird/webext-docs/how-to/contacts.rst

 Updating legacy properties
 ===========================

-A vCard can store multiple values for each type, so deleting the one which is currently exposed through a legacy property only deletes that single entry, not all entries.
+A vCard can store multiple values for each type and legacy properties point to the first entry of the associated type.
+Deleting the one which is currently exposed through a legacy property only deletes that single entry, not all entries.
 Consider a contact being updated and some of its legacy properties are cleared as follows:

 .. code-block:: javascript